Localization techniques in circle-equivariant KK-theory: Introduction

-A common theme in these articles is to prove results about the case \(G = \TT\), and extend them using standard techniques to the case of connected groups \(G\) (we will restrict entirely to \(\TT\) in this article.)
-The article \cite{Atiyah-Bott:Moment} contains a treatment of equivariant \(\K\)-theory (for torus actions) contains a lot of the essential ideas used by us here, except that we work in equivariant \(\K\)-theory instead of equivariant cohomology.
-The other most important sources for equivariant \(\K\)-theory are the articles \cite{Segal} of Segal, and the second paper in the series on the Index Theorem \cite{Atiyah-Segal:Index}.
-As we wish to reach a wider readership than only those who are familiar with these articles, we have explained localization rather carefully in this article.
+A common strategy in these articles is first to prove results about the case \(G = \TT\), and then extend them to the case of connected groups \(G\) using Lie group theory (we will restrict entirely to \(\TT\) in this article.)
+The article \cite{Atiyah-Bott:Moment} treats equivariant cohomology (for torus actions) and contains a lot of the essential ideas used by us here, except that we work in equivariant \(\K\)-theory instead.
+Other good sources for equivariant \(\K\)-theory are the articles \cite{Segal} of Segal and Atiyah-Segal \cite{Atiyah-Segal:Index}.
+As we wish to reach a wider readership than only those who are familiar with these articles, we have explained supports and localization rather carefully in this article.

-The work of Atiyah and Segal, shows that in the commutative case, the effect of localization of \(\K^*_\TT(X)\) can be described directly in terms of the action: it corresponds in a precise way to replacing \(X\) by fixed-point sets of elements of \(\TT\).
-The same pattern of argument shows that the support of \(\K^*_\TT (X)\) is always a finite set of roots of unity inside \(\TT\subset \C^*\) -- or is all of \(\C^*\).
-By contrast, Cuntz-Krieger algebras, as noted above, have rather arbitrary algebraic integers as spectral points.
+Any module over \(\Rep (\TT)\cong \Laur\), and in particular, the module \(\K_*^\TT(A)\) for a \(\TT\)-C*-algebra \(A\), yields a sheaf of modules over \(\C^*\) defined by localizing the module to Zariski open sets.
+Such a sheaf has a support.
+The techniques of Atiyah and Segal are used in the first part of the article to check that, for any locally compact \(\TT\)-space \(X\), the support of \(\K_*^\TT\bigl( C_0(X)\bigr) = \K^*_\TT (X)\) is always either contained in the unit circle or is all of \(\C^*\).
+But, as we observe, for a Cuntz-Krieger algebra \(O_A\) with its standard circle action, the support of the sheaf \(\K_*^\TT(O_A)\) is the set of nonzero eigenvalues of the \(0\)-\(1\)-valued matrix \(A\).

-As well as making this observation, we aim in this article at strengthened versions of results on \(\TT\)-equivariant \(\K\)-theory of compact smooth manifolds due to Atiyah \emph{et al}.
-For example, we prove that after a suitable localization, \(C(X)\) is \(\KK^\TT\)-equivalent to \(C(F)\) with \(F\) the stationary set.
-This is important for studying the K\"unneth and universal coefficient theorems for \(\TT\)-spaces.
-This makes it possible to prove the \emph{Lefschetz theorem} in \(\KK^\TT\) -- see below.
-We also prove a number of detailed results about \(\TT\)-equivariant \(\K\)-theory that have a classical flavour, but which do not seem to have appeared anywhere.
+Thus Cuntz-Krieger algebras have rather arbitrary algebraic integers as spectral points.
+In particular, they are not generally \(\KK^\TT\)-equivalent to commutative \(\TT\)-C*-algebras.

-For example, by combining the ideas of Atiyah and Segal with those of Baum and Connes, we give a more or less complete description of \(\K^*_\TT (X)\) for a compact smooth \(\TT\)-manifold \(X\).
-As far as we are aware, this is a new result.
-It is somewhat comparable to the \(\K\)-theory computations in \cite{Echterhoff-Emerson:Proper} for discrete proper group actions.
+The second purpose of this paper is to strengthen several results on \(\TT\)-equivariant \(\K\)-theory of compact smooth manifolds due to Atiyah \emph{et al}, for example, proving that after a suitable localization, \(C(X)\) is \(\KK^\TT\)-equivalent to \(C(F)\) with \(F\subset X\) the stationary set, and to describe \(\TT\)-equivariant \(\K\)-theory for smooth manifolds in terms of various geometric data.
+This discussion is mainly for purpose of proving the\emph{ Lefschetz theorem} in \(\KK^\TT\).